-- Doping, e.g. the use of performance altering or restoring drugs, or the inappropriate use of normal medication, e.g. the inadvertent use of a product that is not permitted during competition (for example phenylbutazone or a skin ointment containing corticosteroids, local anesthetic or irritant) is not permitted at any time.
-Substances can only be administered if permission has been granted by the attending veterinarian and the organizing committee.
-(For further details and the Equine Prohibited Substances List see http://www.feicleansport.org/).
+- Doping, e.g. the use of performance-altering or restoring drugs, or the inappropriate use of normal medication, e.g. the inadvertent use of a product that is not permitted during competition (for example phenylbutazone or a skin ointment containing corticosteroids, local anaesthetic or irritant) is not permitted at any time.
+Substances can only be administered if permission has been granted by the attending veterinarian and the organising committee.
+(For further details and the Equine Prohibited Substances List see http://www.feicleansport.org/.)

 - Any event must have appropriate management and control routines in place to ensure that optimum health of horses can be maintained.
 Compliance with biosecurity measures and vaccination checks will be used to help prevent the outbreak and spread of infectious diseases.

 - All horses must be vaccinated to conform with either national or current FEI legislation, depending on the character of the event.